Ganesh-AT/wavedrom/Introducing.WaveDrom.24.01.00.md

 The source has to be enclosed within a comments section in order to pass SVG 1.1 validation checks.
-The first line in this section also includes the SVG-exporting WaveDrom's version information.
+The first line in this section also includes the SVG-exporting WaveDrom\'s version information.
 The editor application incorporates support for importing SVGs with such embedded metadata.

 #### Improved PNG Export